davidfialho14/deluged_snap/README.md

     sudo snap connect menta-deluged:removable-media

 Done!
 Now the menta-deluged snap is able to download your torrents to any external drive.
 To be more specific, the snap is able to access anything in the '/media/' directory.

+## Troubleshooting ##

+### I changed the download directory and now all downloads are stuck at 0.00% ###

+This happened to me too :-p
+I noticed that deluged is not able to download to a directory owned by a user that is not root.
+I'm not sure if this issue is related to deluged itself or due to the restrictions imposed on snaps.
+Regardless, I found a simple solution to the problem: making root the owner of the download directory xD
+Assuming the download directory is '/path/to/downloads/directory' enter the following:

+    sudo chown root /path/to/downloads/directory

+At this point you should be able to download torrents normally.

+However, this does not work very well, because root will be the owner and all the other users will not be able to acccess or modifiy the downloaded files.
+To fix this, I suggest keeping root as the owner and having a special group for this directory.

+To create a new group 'example_g' enter:

+    sudo groupadd example_g

+Now change the group of the download directory to the new created group:

+    sudo chgrp example_g /path/to/downloads/directory

+After entering this command the owner and group of the download directory should be 'root' and 'example_g', respectively.
+Changing the group of the download directory will not affect the group of the new files created by deluged (the downloaded files).
+At this oint if you download a torrent you'll see that all files are owned by root and their group is also root.
+Thus, we have the same problem.
+To fix this, we need to change the default group assinged to new files created on the download directory.
+This can be done with the following commands:

+    sudo chmod g+s /path/to/downloads/directory
+    sudo setfacl -d -m g::rw /path/to/downloads/directory

+At this point deluged is downloading files correctly and the downloaded files are owned by root and the group is example_g.
+Now, to give access read and write access to your user just ype the following:

+    sudo usermod -a -G example_g YOU_USER

+YOUR_USER should be replace with your username.
+You may need to logout and login back for the last change to take effect.
+After all this steps your user should be able to manipulate the files downloaded by deluged.